top of page

 No lectures

 Imagine being a student in 2024 who has a million other entertaining things that they would instead do or learn on TikTok.
 Still, they are forced to sit in on a chess lecture.
 Actually, don't because you would be just as bored!
 Chess is not dull; there are hundreds of thousands of chess games to study, many tactics to learn, many variations, etc. The problem is you are being talked to for 30 minutes to an hour about something your parents or teachers are forcing you to learn.
 As a certified elementary teacher, I can tell you that there are more effective ways of teaching children.
-Students thrive off of engaging with material utilizing questioning, being hands-on, and playing.
+Students thrive off of engaging with material utilizing questioning, being hands-on, and productive playing.

 Engage students in questioning.